 Section 1.
 Composition.
-The board of directors shall have twelve (12) directors, consisting of the elected officers and such number of additional directors as is necessary for the board to have twelve members.
+The board of directors shall have eleven (11) directors, consisting of the elected officers and such number of additional directors as is necessary for the board to have eleven members.
 Every director must be a voting member of the corporation in good standing.
 The directors shall be elected by the voting members of AAUW CA pursuant to Article V. In addition, the board may appoint a parliamentarian who shall serve as a consultant to the board and to the executive committee.

 Section 2.
 Terms of Office.
 The term of office of each director shall be two years and all directors shall serve until expiration of the term for which elected or until a successor has been elected and qualified.
+The members will elect a one-year director position in even years to serve opposite the president-elect position which is elected in odd years to balance out the ongoing annual board election requirements.

 No director, including an officer, may serve on the board for more than three consecutive terms.
 Service for one-half or more of a term is considered a full term, and service as vice president is considered concurrent with a director's term of office.
 Once a director, including an officer, has served three consecutive terms, s/he may not be re-elected to the board or serve as an officer until at least one year has passed.
 The term of office of each officer shall be as set forth in Article VI of these bylaws.